 This nature trail is perfect for observing Thomas Creek’s flow toward Irondequoit Creek.
-The wetland offers two paths—one gravel and the other a boardwalk—leading to a seasonal viewing platform and connecting with the Erie Canalway Trail.
+The wetland offers two paths—gravel and a boardwalk—leading to a seasonal viewing platform and connecting with the Erie Canalway Trail.

 At the beginning of the path, interact with an analemmatic sundial, constructed with stones from Newark’s 1849 Enlarged Erie Canal Lock 58, by observing your shadow’s position.
 The plaque reads, “Stand on the current month, press your palms together and raise them high in the air.
 Note where your shadow crosses the hour markers: standard time above, daylight saving below.”
-The sundial was designed and built by local artist, Vanessa Sheldon, and she used stones from nearby Lock 58.
+The sundial was designed and built by local artist Vanessa Sheldon, who used stones from nearby Lock 58.

 Boardwalk

 I discovered Thomas Creek Wetland Walk when looking at a satellite view of the area on Google Maps.
 You’ll find a small parking lot at the end of Liftbridge Lane East.
-You can also park in any of the municipal lots around the canal, tying this short trail into a larger canal experience.
+You can also park in municipal lots around the canal, tying this short trail into a more extensive canal experience.

 Seasonal Viewing Platform